js-onelogos/gmongo/README.md

 More information can be found here: http://blog.paulopoiati.com/2010/06/20/gmongo-0-5-released/.

+# Driver Compatibility

+GMongo now builds against `mongo-java-driver` 3.12.14.
+The upstream driver no longer ships the legacy `DBAddress` and `MongoURI` types, so the related GMongo constructors and the `GMongo.connect(DBAddress)` helper are no longer available.
+Use the `ServerAddress`/`MongoClientURI` constructors or `GMongo.connect(String host, int port, String dbName)` when migrating existing code.

+MongoDB 5.0+ removed the legacy `group` database command that backed `DBCollection#group(String reducer, ...)`.
+When connected to those server versions the call now raises `MongoCommandException` (error code 59).
+Aggregation pipelines should be used instead; the unit test is tolerant of the command not being available.

 # Usage

 com.gmongo.GMongo doesn't extends com.mongodb.Mongo.
 It delegate all methods calls to a Mongo instance.
 If